Peter Brash

 Peter Brash (born July 16, 1954) is an American television soap opera writer, screen writer, and musical theatre librettist.
 His career in soap opera spanned more than 25 years, and included many of the major network serials.

+Education and career

 Peter Brash was born in Boston, MA, and graduated in 1976 from Boston College.
 He appeared in the 1983 film "Without a Trace" with Judd Hirsch.
-He began his soap opera writing career as a script writer on the NBC daytime drama "The Doctors" (1982) and then went on to write scripts for "Ryan's Hope" (1983-1985) and others, and served as co-head writer on "Days of Our Lives" (2002-2003).
+He began his soap opera writing career as a script writer on the NBC daytime drama "The Doctors" (1982) and then went on to write scripts for "Ryan's Hope" (1983–1985) and served as co-head writer on "Days of Our Lives" (2002–2003).
 His work has been recognized with an Emmy Award and two Writers Guild Awards.

 He co-wrote the screenplay for "We Are the Hartmans" with director Laura Newman.
 The movie, starring Richard Chamberlain and Ben Curtis, had its world premiere at the 2011 Atlanta Film Festival.